 Growth Street Review

-In April 2017, I decided to take a serious look at Growth Street and after further research and pondering, I sent some of my £’s into Growth Street’s nurturing arms.
-Growth Street offers attractive returns by way of facilitating peer to peer credit lines and invoice financing to small and medium-sized businesses.
+In April 2017, I decided to take a serious look at Growth Street and after further research and pondering, I sent some of my £’s to Growth Street.
+Growth Street offers investors returns by way of facilitating peer to peer credit lines and invoice financing to small and medium-sized businesses.
 Lenders’ are able to access and withdrawal their money within a maximum 30 day period (under normal market conditions).
-Read on for my unbiased Growth Street review.

 * This opinion risk rating factors in types of loans offered, interest rates, platform history, default numbers and my own investing experience.
 My risk rating explained.